rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 No. Plans are month‑to‑month.

 ### What does Local Marketing mean?
 Local marketing is the work that helps nearby customers find and choose your business.
-It includes keyword research/content alignment, Google Business Profile work, Apple Maps/Bing, 100+ listings, and reporting.
+It includes keyword research/content alignment, Google Business Profile work, Apple Maps/Bing, 100+ listings, and clear monthly progress reports.

 ### What results should I expect from Local Marketing?
 Local marketing is one of the most effective long‑term ways for a local business to get steady calls and messages because each improvement keeps working month after month.